pedromateo/tug_qt_unit_testing_fw/README.md

 Please, go to "doc/" folder and open TUG_doc.pdf to find a quick usage guide and further information about this testing framework.

+# contents of this repository

+* doc/ -> Sources of TUG documentation.
+TUG_doc.pdf includes the docs of this project.
+* tug_base_lib/ -> GUI unit testing library sources organized into a QT Creator project.
+* LICENSE -> License file.
+* README.md -> This file.

 # about

 TUG project was born with the main purpose of providing a unit testing framework for graphical user interfaces.
 The main goal was providing developers with a method to easily create a battery of tests for Qt-based applications.
 The tests had to simulate, as far as possible, users interaction with the interface.